Embassy of the United Kingdom, Tehran: Reestablishment of relations

 In July 2013, it was announced that the UK would consider to open better relations with Iran "step-by-step" following the election of President Hassan Rouhani.
 In November 2013, Iran and the UK agreed to end the protecting power arrangements of Sweden and Oman and appointed non-resident charge d'affaires to conduct bilateral relations between London and Tehran.
 In June 2014, the UK announced that it intended to reopen its embassy in Tehran once practical arrangements had been completed and predicted that Iran would reopen its embassy in London.
 In August 2015, the embassy was reopened by Philip Hammond, the British Foreign Secretary.
 The embassy continued to be managed by a charge d'affaires until 2016, when the then-incumbent Nicholas Hopton was promoted to ambassador.

-Arrest of Ambassador
+Arrest of ambassador

 On 11 January 2020, the British Ambassador to Iran Robert Macaire was arrested in Iran before being released shortly after.
 Foreign Secretary Dominic Raab described the events as a "flagrant violation of international law".

+2026 temporary closure

+The embassy was temporarily closed and staff evacuated on 14 January 2026 during the 2025–2026 Iranian protests.